hotwired/hotwire-native-site/_source/android/01_getting_started.md

 ---
-permalink: /handbook/getting-started-android.html
+permalink: /android/getting-started.html
 description: "How to create a new Hotwire Native app on Android."
 ---

-# Getting Started on Android
+# Getting Started

 > Coming soon...